benjamingoodwin2002/Nebraska/README.md

 	Amnesia the Dark Descent is a survival horror game created by Frictional games that allows players to create their own games using their HPL engine.
 Creating games on the HPL engine is pretty similar to normal game design the only difference is you have to own Amnesia to play the application and the C++ is simplified with predefined variables and functions.
 This was a good way for me to start out when I was still learning Unreal Engine, programming, and game design as a whole.
 It also allowed me to release several projects and get consumer feedback (character development, level design, lighting, bugs, storyline, etc) to improve my project.
 After developing the Penumbra II & Penumbra Europa mods I wanted to explore modeling and animating because custom content was better received in the Amnesia community.
 I created and animated several enemy models using Zbrush to sculpt and texture, maya to rig and animate, and Quixel Mixer to add higher levels of detail to already textured models.

-The following monster models were sculptured and textured in Zbrush, then animated and rigged in Maya:

 https://www.moddb.com/mods/penumbra-ii